- Vomiting and diarrhea occur together

 - It's normal for nausea (upset stomach) to come before each bout of vomiting

-- Diarrhea means 2 or more watery or very loose stools.
-Reason: 1 loose stool can be normal.
+- Diarrhea means 3 or more watery or very loose stools.
+Reason: 1 or 2 loose stools can be normal with changes in diet.

 Causes of Vomiting with Diarrhea